Little Bill (book series): Reception

 The books received positive reviews, with critics praising the realistic stories and dialogue.
 Karen MacPherson of the Scripps Howard News Service said that "the books' story line and dialog is candid and rings true, while the bold, expressively colored illustrations by Varnette P. Honeywood help keep the reader's interest."
 The Bulletin of the Center for Children's Books wrote that "there's a vulnerable commonality to Little Bill that many young readers will warm to."
 Writing for the Orange County Register, Sandra Draper said that both "children and parents can relate to the realistic tone of the stories."

 In December 1997, Oprah Winfrey chose three of the Little Bill books as selections for Oprah's Book Club.
 This marked the first time that children's books were selected.

+Withdrawal

+Following the wake of the sexual assault allegations against Bill Cosby in 2014, the Little Bill books are most often targeted for removal in school libraries.
+Nickelodeon also stopped airing the TV series on its networks in 2014 after the allegations came to light.